 - Don't leave candles burning when you are not there or are going to sleep.

 - Keep burning candles at least 12 inches away from anything that can catch fire.
 For added insurance, place your candles on a dinner plate.
 If real candles are a hazard, use the battery-powered flameless ones instead!

-- Twenty percent of candle fires happen during power outages.
-Keep extra flashlights and batteries on hand to use instead of candles.
+- Keep extra flashlights and batteries on hand to use during power outages instead of candles.